 She obliges, shrugging off an enormous mink coat that probably cost more than four years' rent on my apartment.
 The action causes her perfume to waft over in my direction, a delicious scent of fresh peaches mixed with… lavender?
 Whatever it was, it definitely belonged to the woman who had split a cab with me those few weeks ago.
 With the coat no longer obscuring her frame, I saw Maura's dress: deep red and sleeveless, held up by a thin strap of fabric that came up from her ample chest and encircled her neck.
-Tossing her golden hair back with an almost feline sense of casual pride and indifference, she crossed her legs and arched one finely trimmed eyebrow.
+Tossing her golden hair back with a feline sense of casual pride and indifference, she crossed her legs and arched one finely trimmed eyebrow.

 "How did you know my name?" she asked.
 "You don't have a secretary who could've announced me."

 I nodded at the old newspaper on my desk.
-Maura would be looking at it upside-down, but I figured she'd be smart enough to be able to recognize her own picture on the front page.
+Maura would be looking at it upside-down, but I figured she'd be able to recognize her own picture on the front page.
 Her face and name were splashed across the paper like a gallon of pink paint on a black top: impossible to miss and all over the place.
 It was last Sunday's paper, but the article had had everyone in town buzzing like flies over a fresh cut of road kill—Fairfield's Fling Gives Way to a Ring!

 "Not a bad headline," I said, and I sensed Maura detected my sarcasm.
 "I mean, it's no 'Hix Nix Stix Pix,' but still.
 Really grabs the eye."
 Not unlike the ice rock on her finger, which looked big enough to have its own mailing address.
 "So," I said, picking up the paper and giving it a needless shake.
 "Which Fairfield is it?"
 I asked, scanning the article for a first name and looking at his picture.
 "I always get those fuddy-duddies mixed up."